jacobbarrow/honours/data-collection/README.md

 * `bbc-daily`
 Scrapes every article from the BBC's [top stories feed](http://feeds.bbci.co.uk/news/rss.xml), the world's top stories feed and the UK's top stories feed.

 * `guardian-daily`
-Scrapes everything from the Guardian's UK and world RSS feed
+Scrapes everything from the Guardian's UK and world RSS feeds

+* `mail-daily`
+Scrapes everything from the Daily Mail's Top, Latest and Home RSS feeds